RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 5. Yes, I wrote test.
 If you do not test your Ansible code you cannot keep the master branch releasable and this all fails.

  ![GitHub workflow branches](https://github.com/mglantz/ansible-roadshow/blob/master/content/git-branches.png?raw=true)

+Now, as an exercise you will try out the GitHub workflow.
+Try to find a friend to do this exercise with.